Objectivity of classical quantum stochastic processes: Abstract

 \section{Abstract}

-\textbf{ We investigate what can be concluded about the quantum system when the sequential quantum measurements of its observable---a prominent example of the so-called quantum stochastic process---fulfill the Kolmogorov consistency condition, and thus, appear to an observer as a sampling of classical trajectory.
-We identify a set of physical conditions imposed on the system dynamics, that when satisfied lead to the aforementioned trajectory interpretation of the measurement results.
-Then, we show that when another quantum system is coupled to the observable, the operator representing it can be replaced by an external noise.
-Crucially, the realizations of this surrogate (classical) stochastic process are following the same trajectories as those measured by the observer.
-Therefore, it can be said that the trajectory interpretation suggested by the Kolmogorov consistent measurements also applies in contexts other than sequential measurements. }
+We investigate what can be concluded about a quantum system when sequential quantum measurements of its observable---a prominent example of the so-called quantum stochastic process---fulfill the Kolmogorov consistency condition and thus appear to an observer as a sampling of a classical trajectory.
+We identify a set of physical conditions imposed on the system dynamics, that when satisfied, lead to the aforementioned trajectory interpretation of the measurement results.
+We then show that when another quantum system is coupled to the observable, the operator representing it can be replaced by external noise.
+Crucially, the realizations of this surrogate (classical) stochastic process follow the same trajectories as those measured by the observer.
+Therefore, it can be said that the trajectory interpretation suggested by the Kolmogorov consistent measurements also applies in contexts other than sequential measurements.